Oklahoma Child Support Services Keeping a Cut

 For no more than $10 a month, Child Support Services remains quite a bargain for taxpayers and the people served.
 Customers benefit from vast available resources including new hire reporting; federal and state tax off-sets; income withholding through employers; and assistance with establishing, modifying, and enforcing child support orders.

 For more information about Child Support Services, call 1-800-522-2922, Monday – Friday, 8 a.m. to 5 p.m. or visit www.okdhs.org and select “Child Support”.

 Call an Oklahoma Child Support Services Attorney

 If you need assistance in collecting child support and would like to avoid the bureaucratic delay and surcharges of DHS’s Oklahoma Child Support Services, contact the Oklahoma child support collection attorneys at Wirth Law Office.
-Call (918) 879-1681 or submit your query using the form at the top of this page for a free, no hassle consultation.
+Call (918) 879-1681.
+You can also reach the Tulsa lawyers at Wirth Law Office using the form at the top of this page for a free, no hassle consultation.